Willie Colon (American football): New York Jets

 The New York Jets signed Colon to a one–year contract on March 15, 2013.
 The New York Jets re-signed Colon to a one-year contract worth $2 million on March 19, 2014.

-Post-football career
+Television career

-Morning Men

-Colon joined the Morning Men Radio Show on SiriusXM Mad Dog Sports Radio on channel 82, becoming the 3rd host alongside Evan Cohen and Mike Babchik.
+Colon joined Barstool Sports in 2018 when Barstool launched a 24-hour SiriusXM radio channel.
+He hosted a morning radio show on the network along with Large, Francis Ellis, and Julie Stewart-Binks.
+Colon became embroiled in controversy in July of 2020 when he started a podcast with the 'N-word' as the acronym for the show.